-Global Cluster Coordinators Group
+Global Cluster Coordinators Group (Last updated on: 13 Oct 2017)

 The purpose of the GCCG is to support the strengthening of the country-level cluster and inter-cluster coordination with the overall aim of improving the quality of humanitarian response.
 To achieve this, the GCCG does;